 As we understand it, our client has been employed with [Company name] since [Date] and up until now, there have been no issues with his work, as far as he is concerned.
-On 24th June this year, our client was forced to bring to the attention of the appropriate people in the business the occurrence of some wrongdoing, in particular fraud, and, as a result of his notification, we are instructed that an internal investigation is currently being carried out for which our client is co-operating.
+On 24th June [year date this year], our client was forced to bring to the attention of the appropriate people in the business the occurrence of some wrongdoing, in particular fraud, and, as a result of his notification, we are instructed that an internal investigation is currently being carried out for which our client is co-operating.

 Having regard to the nature of the matters brought to the attention of the business by our client, we believe our client has made a protected disclosure pursuant to the provisions of s.
 43 of the Employment Rights Act.

-Thereafter, and to our client’s surprise, he was invited to attend a meeting on 21st July when he was told that the business was intending to put him under a performance improvement plan (PIP) because he had been behind target.
+Thereafter, and to our client’s surprise, he was invited to attend a meeting on 21st July [year date this year] when he was told that the business was intending to put him under a performance improvement plan (PIP) because he had been behind target.
 Hardly a surprise considering the pressure he had been under.
 Alternatively, the business was prepared to offer him a Settlement Agreement to bring about the termination of his employment.
 As we have said, our client was very surprised that the business were requiring him to undertake a PIP.
-It is notable that both of the major projects he had been working on during the period when he first raised the issue of workload and stress were of potential major value to the business, and in your own email to our client on 21st July you stated ‘that we know you are capable of delivering.’
+It is notable that both of the major projects he had been working on during the period when he first raised the issue of workload and stress were of potential major value to the business, and in your own email to our client on 21st July [year date this year] you stated ‘that we know you are capable of delivering.’

 It is our client’s view that both the timing and decision to start our client on a PIP has come about not through genuine concerns about his work, but because he has made a protected disclosure and that it was necessary to be signed off sick through stress